Pre-need life insurance

 People who don’t qualify for term life or final expense and for whom pre-planning and pre-paying their funeral arrangements is a top priority

-Older or less healthy people who don't qualify for a cheaper term life policy and can't fund a burial with their savings
+Older adults or people with health conditions who don't qualify for a cheaper term life policy and can't fund a burial with their savings

 Collapse table